helio-fm/helio-sequencer/Docs/getting-microtonal.md

 ![readjust-midi-input-checkbox]

-If you're using the microtonal physical keyboard, make sure to uncheck this checkbox, so the app doesn't mess with MIDI input.
+If you're using a microtonal physical keyboard, make sure to uncheck this box so that the app doesn't mess up MIDI input.

 [keyboard-mapping]: images/keyboard-mapping.png "Keyboard mapping page layout and menu"
 [change-temperament]: images/change-temperament.png "Switching and converting temperaments"